milvus-io/bootcamp/bootcamp/tutorials/quickstart/apps/image_search_with_milvus/README.md

 ```

 ### Dataset Preparation
+We are using a diverse dataset for this demo, which includes approximately 200 categories with images of animals, objects, buildings, and more: <https://github.com/milvus-io/pymilvus-assets/releases/download/imagedata/reverse_image_search.zip>. <br>
-We need to load the dataset and unextract it for further processing.
+We will load and unzip the dataset for further processing by running the `insert.py` file.
 ```sh
 python3 insert.py
 ```